Each university has its own requirements and varies on which non-UK qualifications that it accepts, but broadly speaking you need to:

 There are many scholarships available for international students, which vary in terms of:

-Search for scholarships (e.g. Scholarship Portal, International Education Financial Aid, International Scholarships) and prepare your application well in advance to maximise your chance of getting a scholarship.
+Search for scholarships (e.g. Scholarship Portal, International Education Financial Aid, Global Scholarships) and prepare your application well in advance to maximise your chance of getting a scholarship.

 There is a quota stipulating the number of international students who can be accepted by UK universities.
 This makes the process very competitive and it is common for 10-20 applicants to compete for a single place in many medical schools.